 The Gaming and Violence Debate

 In 1992, Mortal Kombat became the hit of the holiday season within the world of video games.
 Scaring parents and politicians alike, violence and gore had never been depicted in this much detail before.
 Many people worried that this would be the ultimate corrupter of youth.
-And while there never has been any conclusive evidence linking violent video games with violent behaviour, the world started labelling gaming as a past time for the disturbed.
+And while there never has been any conclusive evidence linking violent video games with violent behavior, the world started labelling gaming as a past time for the disturbed.
 All games really did as a medium was respond to trends seen in the 80’s and 90’s movie scene, such as Rambo, Alien, and Conan.
 But what faced the gaming industry was news headlines and legislation to restrict and demonize.
 This led to another set of judgements on gamers, already on top of what had been built in the 90’s.
 These tropes of gamers being violent and antisocial all came to a head in 1999 at Columbine.
 The two perpetrators of the Columbine shooting were avid gamers who played games like Doom and Quake.
-Parents of the victims even added into the anti-gaming frenzy by suing the video game companies for spurring the behaviour of the gunmen.
+Parents of the victims even added into the anti-gaming frenzy by suing the video game companies for spurring the behavior of the gunmen.

 The media’s coverage of gaming would then become self actualizing, as gamers would feel isolated from the outside world due to the construction of falsehoods by the mainstream media.
 The community went somewhat underground until one invention gave them the opportunity to finally connect.
 The spread of internet usage led to major flourishes within gaming communities.
 For the first time, gamers all over the world could find like minded individuals and talk about their favorite games and even play games together.
 No game did a better job at building an online community than that of World of Warcraft.
 World of Warcraft was the first game that allowed people to create lasting relationships and communities through guilds and raid parties.
 Some guilds are still operating today, 17 years later.
 Gaming was starting to become a more social event and it would only gain more momentum from there.